beesness/game-dev-intro/levels/08/README.md

 Next week we'll have a final round of playtesting in class, before the presentations on Thursday the 14th.

-Bonus: playtest your game with friends/family (you can share your itch.io link with them).
+Bonus: playtest your game with friends/family (you can share the link to `YOUR_USERNAME.itch.io/YOUR_GAME` with them).